 Open Wednesday – Sunday lunch from 12.00pm and dinner from 6.00pm

-Not only is Quay one of the best restaurant’s in Australia, it also offers breathtaking views of Sydney Harbour, with the Opera House and Harbour Bridge encompassing you.
+Not only is Quay one of the best restaurant’s in Australia, it also comes with some of the best waterside views of Sydney Harbour, with the Opera House and Harbour Bridge encompassing you.
 Head Chef Peter Gilmore delivers a unique dining experience, exploring harmonies of flavours and contrasts in textures.
-It is also home to the famous snow egg, a dish which should be on every foodie’s bucket list.

 Quay, Upper Level, Overseas Passenger Terminal, The Rocks, Sydney 2000

 Open for lunch Friday, Saturday and Sunday: Bookings from 12pm – 1.30pm and dinner daily: Bookings from 6pm – 9.30pm

 Once reserved for secret military operations to defend Sydney Harbour, Ripples Chowder Bay is situated on a particularly historic site.
 It’s also one of those beautiful waterside restaurants made for a long boozy lunch.
 With a contemporary Australian-inspired menu and BYO option, Ripples is certainly worth a visit.

 Ripples Chowder Bay, Building 7, Deck C, Chowder Bay Rd, Mosman 2088